valesalmon/Labnotebook_Salmon/_posts/2024-04-24-PocID_COTS_RAPID.md

 The samples were extracted according to the manufacturer’s instructions for the Quick DNA 96 Kit for samples stored in DNA/RNA Shield including the addition of 15µl of Proteinase K (20mg ml-1).

 - Next 4 volumes of Zymo Kit Genomic Lysis Buffer was added for each volume of the sample digestion (e.g., add 400µl of Genomic Lysis Buffer to 100µl of sample digestion).
-Samples were mixed via pipetting and the mixutres were incubated for 5 minutes at room temperature.
+Samples were mixed via pipetting and the mixtures were incubated for 5 minutes at room temperature.

 Each well of the Silicon-A plate set on the collection plate can hold 600µl, but this brings the liquid too close to the top and increases chances of carry over to other wells.
 Becasue of this, I added the sample in 4 steps for Plate 002:
 1) 400µl and then 5 minute spin at 1000 rcf